 Some parameters are harder to reinitialize.
 Loans must be paid back because each loan has a loan provider that may be another country and that country should not incur any damage resulting from the termination process.

-In the months following the initialization procedure, some of the corporations will probably close due to lack of workers.
 The private corporations in the country are better positioned to try and get the workers they need and survive the decline in the industry.

 Each world in the game has many countries without a president.
 These countries are free and available for new players who may register and become the leader of such countries.
 The countries have a profitable economy and give the new president an excellent start position.